jojozhuang/jojozhuang.github.io/_posts/2017-02-14-install-splunk-on-linux.md

 - blog
 ---

 > The first time I came to know Splunk is when I was taking a class about cyber security.
 The teacher used Splunk to analyze the logs of user login history to find out some suspicious behaviors.
-It is a really good tool for searching information from the unstructured documents.
-I use it to filter data from a log file and also use it for analyzing performance issues.
+Splunk is a good tool for searching the unstructured documents.
+I use it to filter data from log files and also use it for analyzing performance issues.

 ## 1. What is Splunk?
 Basically, Splunk is a log management tool.
 It makes easy to analyze machine-generated logs via a web-style interface.
 Official website: [https://www.splunk.com/](https://www.splunk.com/).